Brachioplasty (Arm Lift)

 How Much Does an Arm Lift Cost?

-At Copeland Cosmetic Surgery, the average price for arm lift surgery is usually between $3200 and $4500.
+At Copeland Cosmetic Surgery, the average price for arm lift surgery – including hospital and anesthesiology fees – is usually between $7500 and $8400.
 The overall cost for your procedure (which could potentially be higher or lower than our average range) depends on your specific surgical plan.
 The details of your proposed surgery can be calculated into an accurate estimate at the end of a personal consultation with Dr. Copeland.
 Several factors must be considered to determine pricing:

 - The proposed technique(s) to accomplish the lift